Home » Symptoms » Dog Symptoms A-Z » Small, Easily Movable Lumps under the Skin

 Small, Easily Movable Lumps under the Skin in Dogs

-Small, easily movable lumps under the skin in dogs are often palpable, abnormal thickenings that are located under the skin surface and can be moved when touched.
-These lumps can vary in size and often occur in isolation or in groups.
+Small, easily movable lumps under the skin in dogs are often palpable, abnormal thickenings located beneath the skin surface that can be moved when touched.
+These lumps can vary in size and often appear in isolation or in groups.

 Can Occur with the Following Diseases: